diegopacheco/diegopacheco-architecture-library/src/concepts/PARTITION.md

 When you don't have a lot of data you can 100% survive without partitions.
 But as your data grows, partitions become crucial for maintaining performance and scalability.
 Proper partitioning can help you manage large datasets more effectively, improve query performance, and optimize resource usage.

 Partitions are a MUST at Scale.
-Another scenario you want partition is when the data grows quickly, like a lot of data everyday, recurent batch jogs getting data non-stop.
+Another scenario you want partition is when the data grows quickly, like a lot of data everyday, recurrent batch jogs getting data non-stop.
 If you just updating data in place you are fine, but if you keep inserting data without partitions, you will quickly run into performance issues as the dataset grows larger.